jinlajf/resolwe-bio-py/docs/start.rst

 	# Print the status
 	bam.status

 Status ``OK`` indicates processing has finished successfuly.
-As soon as the proccessing is complete we can inspect our newly created data object:
+We can inspect our newly created data object:

 .. code-block:: python